NVL-Lab/NVL-Lab.github.io/index.md

 {% capture text %}

-If you're interested in utilizing our code, we invite you to check out our latest releases and repositories.
-Our code is fully open source and we welcome contributions from the community.
-Join us in advancing the field and making a meaningful impact through collaborative development.
+If you’d like to use our code, feel free to explore our latest releases and repositories.
+Everything is open source, and we’re always excited to see contributions from the community.

 {%
   include button.html